 About 8a: current spec says ignore the reserved values of nnpfc_id.
 It was asserted by the proponent that this is not sufficient.
 It was commented that the current language is motivated by the corresponding language in frame packing SEI.
 It was agreed that this case is different than that.

-The BoG recommended to adopt item 8a.
+Decision: The BoG recommended to adopt item 8a.

 About 8b: nnpfa_id in the activation SEI message is similar to nnpfc_id and so this is a bug-fix.

-The BoG recommended to adopt item 8b.
+Decision: The BoG recommended to adopt item 8b.